 Don't Even Think About Filling a Job You Don't Understand

 In this hyper-competitive world, you already have plenty of problems to contend with, so you certainly don't have time for self-inflicted wounds.
 One of the most expensive self-inflicted wounds is trying to fill a position without first deeply understanding it.
-Smaller organizations are filled with one-of-a-kind jobs - departments are often small, responsibilities large, and often only a few people in the company truly understand each job.
+Smaller nonprofit organizations are filled with one-of-a-kind jobs - departments are often small, responsibilities large, and often only a few people in the company truly understand each job.